National Crime Recording Standards (England and Wales): Government response

-The Home Secretary delegates the responsibility for inspecting police forces to Her Majesty’s Inspectorate of Constabulary and Fire Rescue Service using powers invested in them by the Police Act 1996.
+The Home Secretary delegates the responsibility for inspecting police forces to HMICFRS using powers invested in them by the Police Act 1996.
 On Friday 6 November 2015, all Chief Constables of police forces in England and Wales were informed that crime-recording practice would become part of police inspection reports.
-Her Majesty’s Inspectorate of Constabulary and Fire Rescue Service reports findings about how a police force is complying with crime recording standards is published on its website.
+HMICFRS reports findings about how a police force is complying with crime recording standards is published on its website.